8ar10der/Final_Year_Project/Android_application/README.md

 ## Compile

-Import to [FYPApplication](./FYPApplication) to the Android Studio or Intellij IDEA as a Android project.
+Import [FYPApplication](./FYPApplication) to the Android Studio or Intellij IDEA as a Android project.

-Update the *Android SDK Build Tools* to the latest version.
+Update the *Android SDK Build Tools* to the latest version (in the SDK manager).

-Then compile the project and test the APP via the ADB.
+Then compile the project and debug the APP via the ADB.

 ## Use Guide